rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 #### FatPtr to TaggedPtr

-We will introduce a helper trait and methods to work with tag values and `RawPtr<T>` types from the allocator:
+For converting down to a single-word `TaggedPtr` type we will introduce a helper trait and methods to work with tag values and `RawPtr<T>` types from the
+allocator:

 ```rust,ignore
 {{#include ../interpreter/src/pointerops.rs:DefTagged}}
 ```

 This will help convert from `RawPtr<T>` values in `FatPtr` to the `NonNull<T>` based `TaggedPtr` discriminants.

 Because `TaggedPtr` is a `union` type and because it has to apply the appropriate tag value inside the pointer itself, we can't work with it as ergnomically as an `enum`.
-We'll create some more helper functions for instantiating `TaggedPtr`s appropriately:
+We'll create some more helper functions for instantiating `TaggedPtr`s appropriately.

+Remember that for storing an integer in the pointer we have to left-shift it 2 bits to allow for the tag.
+We'll apply proper range checking in a later chapter.

 ```rust,ignore
 impl TaggedPtr {